bgachara/bgachara.github.io/posts/databases.md

 ### INDEXES

-- A separate data structure that maintains a copy of part of your data and points back to row.
+- An index is a separate data structure that maintains a copy of part of your data and points back to the row.
-- Create as many as you need but as few as you can get away with.
-- Queries should drive the number and kind of indexes you need.
+- The general idea of indexes is to create as many as you need but as few as you can get away with.
+An important consideration to keep in mind is that queries should drive the number and kind of indexes you need.

-- B+ Tree
+- B+ Tree is a data structure that is mostly used to construct indexes.
-  - most common index ds.
+- Indexes are automatically created for primary keys as they are always not nullable and they exist in every table while columns with few distinct values not perfect candidate for indexes.

 - Primary Keys
   - Indexes are automatically created for primary keys.